Click Here to download the full referenced content below in PDF format.

 - Attempt to taper anti-EPS medications after starting the LAI

-- Consider checking plasma levels (when indicated) to make sure they are within therapeutic range
+- Consider checking plasma levels (when indicated) to make sure they are within the therapeutic range

-- More tips from the American Association of Community Psychiatrists (AACP)
+- More clinical tips from the American Association of Community Psychiatrists (AACP)

 Patients with behavioral or mental health conditions face additional barriers to self-managing their conditions.
 Below are some considerations to keep in mind when dealing with this patient population.